stimpy77/Qaud/README.md

 Note: Most of these non-CRUD support members explicitly declared on `IDataStore<T>` should be implemented explicitly, to conveniently hide from consumer code (i.e. from intellisense).

+## Background

+The objective behind QAUD is to facilitate a DAL (Data Access Layer) into prototype applications that do not need to know the full measure of the technology behind the DAL, as long as core expectations of CRUD (Create, Read, Update, Delete) are met with a consistent interface.
+Most DALs start with key-based table or document structures, so this solution builds upon that premise.

+Frustrations have arisen where it has been observed that IQueryable seems to be supported everywhere, in all data access libraries and tools, which makes it very easy to work with read-only data sources without being concerned about the driver or provider of the data source, but no effort has been made to consolidate the other data access operations of adding, updating, and deleting data.
+This is what drove the initial creation of this library.

+### Not Another O/RM (but then again ...)

+O/RMs (Object-to-Relational Mappers) serve an important role in a developer's life, which is primarily to write data access code without writing it directly in SQL.
+Several approaches have been made over the years to provide productivity tooling to developers to support interacting with a database with as little effort as feasibly possible.
+The "holy grails" first appeared for .NET in NHibernate, the .NET migration of Hibernate, followed by LINQ-to-SQL, followed by Entity Framework "Magical Unicorn Edition" (which supports the Code First programming model).

+This is all great, but there are a couple issues here.
+First, what if I want to switch from NHibernate to Entity Framework?
+Or what if I begin targeting SQL Server on Windows and get comfortable with using Entity Framework, but then decide to instead target MongoDB or Cassandra?

+If I am willing to choose to use simpler conventions of data access such that **all data is stored either in a table or in a "document", all data has a key, and programmatic relationships as with "navigation properties" are not high on my priority list**, I can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.

+This versatility comes at a few costs, starting with price of relationship awareness.
+It would be entirely dependent upon the data provider or O/RM to break down related entities into their relationships.
+Fortunately, when using a relational-aware O/RM with QAUD, the expected behavior as with "navigation properties" can still work as before, the developer will just need to be aware of his limitations when switching implementations to something relationally unaware, such as Cassandra.

+To the extent that my objective is to just serialize a chunk of data with as minimum coding effort as possible, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs.
+However, to the extent that O/RMs also make efforts to support relationships between entitites, etc., QAUD does not qualify as an O/RM.

+### Scenarios

+Someone implementing a dynamic web site, such as an online store, might use `IDataStore<T>` for all data storage operations because he might not know whether the deployed solution will build upon MongoDB, MySQL, SQL Server, or some other server.
+By using `IDataStore<T>` for all DAL, the prototype solution can switch the underlying database, NoSQL, or in-memory data storage implementation by only changing the IoC/DI initializer, assuming `IDataStore<T>` has been generically implemented for the chosen actual database implementation.

+Building applications upon `IDataStore<T>` would only be recommended for accelerating **prototype application development** or for applications where **DAL targeting versatility is a priority concern**.
+An enterprise environment that is heavily dependent upon the Microsoft stack, including SQL Server, would not benefit from `IDataStore<T>` as much as a development team or individual that is focused on building an application with **an unknown or wide range of target environments and/or storage dependencies**.

+Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`/`ICrudEx<T>`, can utilize in-memory implementations when implementing functional tests.

 _____